sergeyklay/space-wrangler/README.md

 # Activate the virtual environment
 $ source .venv/bin/activate  # On Windows use `venv\Scripts\activate`

-# Install project and all its dependencies
+# Install toolkit and all its dependencies
 $ make install

 # Verify the installation